-- During the 1830s labour unrest and trade union activity reached new levels. - For the first time men began to organise trade associations with nationwide aims, such as Robert Owen's short-lived Grand National Consolidated Trades Union, formed in February 1834. - Factory owners tried to prevent unions from forming: - 1. paying off union leaders so they would stay away. - 2. hiring workers who promised they would not join a union. - 3. using force to end union activities
+- During the 1830s labour unrest and trade union activity reached new levels. - Men began to organise trade associations with nationwide aims. - Factory owners tried to prevent unions from forming: - 1. paying off union leaders so they would stay away. - 2. hiring workers who promised they would not join a union. - 3. using force to end union activities

 The first such union was the General Union of Trades, also known as the Philanthropic Society, founded in 1818 in Manchester.
-The latter name was to hide the organization's real purpose in a time when trade unions were still illegal.
+This name was given to hide the organization's real purpose in a time when trade unions were still illegal.